brentius/warren-botfett/README.md

 ## Overview

-This is NOT a latency-arbitrage machine.
-It is a strategy-driven system that generates signals from a strategy that you bring yourself, passes them through a risk layer, and executes via Alpaca, with full monitoring, structured logging, and a Discord command interface for remote control.
+Warren Botfett is NOT a latency arbitrage machine.
+IT IS DESIGNED TO RUN ON A RASPBERRY PI.
+And to keep expectations in check, you will NOT be beating Citibank or Jane Street with this.
+It is simply strategy-driven system that generates signals from a strategy that you bring yourself, passes them through a risk layer, and executes via Alpaca, with full monitoring, structured logging, and a Discord command interface for remote control.

-It is designed to run headlessly on a Pi 5, survive reboots, and be observable and controllable entirely from Discord.
+It's also designed to run headlessly on a Pi 5, survive reboots, and be observable and controllable entirely from Discord.

 ---

 ## Architecture

 ```
-trading-bot/
+warren-botfett/
 ├── config/
 │   ├── settings.py          # Global settings (API keys, timeouts, env vars)
 │   ├── stocks.yaml          # Watchlist, symbols, per-stock parameters